nmquijada/tormes/README.md

 ```
 Usage: tormes [options]

         OBLIGATORY OPTIONS:
           -m/--metadata           Path to the file with the metadata regarding the samples (raw reads and/or genomes)
-                        The metadat file must have an specific organization for the program to work.
+                                  The metadata file must have an specific organization for the program to work.
-                        If you don't have any or you would like to have an example or extra information,
+                                  If you don't have any or you would like to have an example or extra information, please type:
-                        please type:
                                   tormes example-metadata
           -o/--output             Path and name of the output directory

         OTHER OPTIONS:
           -a/--adapter            Path to the adapters file
                                   (default="PATH/TO/TORMES/files/adapters.fasta")
           --assembler             Select the assembler to use.
 Options available: 'spades', 'megahit'
                                   (default='spades')
           -c/--config             Path to the configuration file with the location of all dependencies
                                   (default="PATH/TO/TORMES/files/config_file.txt")
-        --citation      Show citation
+          --citation              Show citation of TORMES
+          --custom_genes_db       <string> space-separated list of custom genes databases names.
+                                  Requires the previous installation of the databases in TORMES (see https://github.com/nmquijada/tormes/wiki/Installing-and-using-custom-nucleotide-databases-in-TORMES for more instructions)
           --fast                  Faster analysis (default='0')
+                                   * 'trimmomatic' is used for read quality filtering
-                        ('megahit' is used as assembler and contig ordering and pangenome analysis are disabled)
+                                   * 'megahit' is used as assembler
+                                   * contig ordering and pangenome analysis are disabled
+                                   * only gene prediction but not annotation is performed
           --filtering             Select the software for filtering the reads.
                                   Options available: 'prinseq', 'sickle', 'trimmomatic'
                                   (default="prinseq")
           -g/--genera             Type genera name to allow special analysis (default='none')
-                        Options available: 'Escherichia', 'Salmonella'
+                                  Options available: 'Escherichia', 'Klebsiella', 'Salmonella'
+          --gene_min_id           Minimum identity (%) of a gene against the database to be considered (default=80)
+          --gene_min_cov          Minimum coverage (%) of a gene against the database to be considered (default=80)
           -h/--help               Show this help
+          --max_cpus_per_assembly Set the maximum threads to use per assembly (default=the same as -t/--threads option)
-        --min_len       Minimum length to the reads to survive after filtering (default=125) <integer>
+          --min_len               Minimum length (bp) to the reads to survive after filtering (default=125) <integer>
+          --min_contig_len        Minimum length (bp) of each contig to be kept in the genome after the assembly (default=200) <integer>
           --no_mlst               Disable MLST analysis (default='0')
           --no_pangenome          Disable pangenome analysis (default='0')
+          --only_gene_prediction  Only gene prediction (Prodigal) but not annotation of the genes (Prokka) is performed.
+                                  Pangenome analysis (Roary) will be also disabled (default='0')
+          --prodigal_options      <string> Only whith "--only_gene_prediction".
+Specify further options for Prodigal (distinct to -a -d -f -i and -o)
-        -q/--quality    Minimum mean phred score of the reads to survive after filtering (default=25) <integer>
+          -q/--quality            Minimum mean phred score of the reads to survive after filtering (default=$QUALITY) <integer>
           -r/--reference          Type path to reference genome (fasta, gbk) (default='none')
                                   Reference will be ONLY used for contig ordering of the draft genome
           -t/--threads            Number of threads to use (default=1) <integer>
           --title                 Path to a file containing the title in the project that will be used as title in the report
                                   Avoid using special characters.
 TORMES will perform a default title if this option is not used
           -v/--version            Show version

 ```
 <br>